 While consultants may charge a high hourly rate for their services compared to full-time employees, keep in mind that companies only pay a consultant for the duration of a project.

-Listing everything an Excel consultant can do is like trying to list everything Excel can do but here some of the tasks companies frequently outsource.
+Listing everything Excel consultants do is like trying to list everything Excel can do but here some common Excel consulting services.

 - Automate tasks using macros and VBA